Corporate governance

 (Prevention of Double Taxation)

-We are well aware of the applicable double taxation risks arising on account of international taxation, including transfer pricing.
+We are well aware of the applicable double taxation risks arising because of international taxation, including transfer pricing.
 We follow the international transfer pricing guidelines as well as local regulations of the respective countries of operation when determining the prices of inter-company transactions.
-Furthermore, as a group, we shall strive to eliminate any presence of double taxation by consultation with tax experts, negotiation with relevant tax authorities, and implementation of applicable remedies.
+Furthermore, as a Group, we shall strive to eliminate the risk of double taxation by consultation with tax experts, negotiation with relevant tax authorities, and implementation of applicable remedies.

 Efforts for preventing corruption